Assessment of Environmental Effects

 Step 2: Inspect and describe the site

-If you're not sure about items such as significant trees or council services, phone the council on email@example.com or phone 06 871 5000 and we'll help you identify them.
+If you're not sure about items such as significant trees or council services, contact us by email or phoneand we will help you identify them.

-Once you have done your homework, it is a good idea to talk to an Environmental Planner before submitting your resource consent application.
-Processing the application is generally simpler and quicker, and less costly, if you have already sought the Council's advice.
+Once you have done your homework, it is a good idea to talk to an environmental planner before submitting your Resource Consent application.
+Processing the application is generally simpler, quicker and less costly if you have already sought Council's advice.
 It is a good idea to bring site photos with you to a pre-application meeting.

 A pre-application meeting will assist with:

-· Confirming whether or not you actually need a resource consent
+- Confirming whether or not you need a Resource Consent

-· Identifying the type of resource consent required - either land use of subdivision
+- Identifying the type of Resource Consent required - either land use or subdivision

-· Explaining the resource consent process and what you have to do
+- Understanding the Resource Consent process and what you have to do

-· Identifying what relevant information the Council holds which may assist you, where to obtain the correct application forms, on so on
+- Identifying what relevant information Council holds which may assist you and where to obtain the correct application forms etc

 Step 4: Identify the environmental effects